tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 include an "encrypted_client_hello" extension, the client-facing server proceeds with the connection as usual.
 The server does not decrypt the second ClientHello's ECHClientHello.payload value, if there is one.
-If the client-facing server rejected ECH and the first ClientHello included an "encrypted_client_hello" extension, the client-facing server MAY include the "encrypted_client_hello" extension with a payload of 8 random bytes.
+Moreover, the server MUST include the "encrypted_client_hello" extension in its EncryptedExtensions with the "retry_configs" field set to one or more ECHConfig structures with up-to-date keys, as described in {{client-facing-server}}.

 Note that a client-facing server that forwards the first ClientHello cannot include its own "cookie" extension if the backend server sends a